 Pershing Panel on Integration being Key to Delivering Optimized, Digitized, Ultimate Experience Gartner’s Paul Sussman, Albridge’s Tony Johnson, NextCapital’s Rob Foregger, and I discussed and answered questions at Pershing’s Integration, Optimization, and Digitization panel.
 In hindsight, I believe most of the crowd got stuck on the word “integration”.
 They thought we were discussing basic data … read more

 Kaizen (改善?): Japanese for “change for better“.
-(Wikipedia) I am a Black Belt.
+(Wikipedia) By Guest Author Landon Tymochko, CFP ® I am a Black Belt.
 Not the Bruce Lee, or Tai Kwan Do kind, but the Lean Six Sigma type.
 If you’re confused, it’s probably because you haven’t yet heard of the practice of Lean Thinking.
-However, you probably experience some form of it almost daily.
-For … read more
+However, you probably experience … read more

 I’m back with the next step in building out your virtual COO!
 We’ve found that functions, roles, and responsibilities are not being reviewed enough to find methods to eliminate work and burnout.
 We all know that your people represent your firm.
 If they aren’t well-utilized or are overworked, this can negatively impact the client and … read more

-Here is our continuously updated list of firms that you can join, have as an equity partner, or be acquired by.
-We also are privately documenting the arrangements offered by each firm, which include differences such as: provide cash in return for equity position provide stock options in return for equity position provide slow … read more
+We understand that not every owner wants to manage a growing business.
+Fortunately, there are many firms you can join, have as an equity partner, or be acquired by.
+Each offers a different arrangement such as: provide cash in return for equity position provide stock options in return for equity position provide slow exit strategy … read more

 We had a great time building out tech plans and identifying capacity gaps at T3 Tech Tools this year!
 The take away worksheets are shown below.
 As always, we are here to help if you would like help navigating as you strive for operational excellence.
-Click HERE to do a Boost Call to accelerate your research on … read more
+Click HERE to subscribe to our complimentary monthly Solutions newsletter Sincerely, … read more

 I am very excited that we are about to kick off a new series about how to build your own virtual COO.
 The following posts will pick apart each of the operations of the business and we will talk about the tools, the people, and the integration of each.
 Today, we want to explain what … read more